RobDWaller/psr-jwt/README.md

 ## Basic Usage

 PsrJwt can be used with any PSR-7 / PSR-15 compliant framework.
 Just call one of the middleware factory methods and they will return a middleware instance that exposes two methods, `__invoke()` and `process()`.
-The later will work with PSR-15 compliant frameworks like Zend Expressive and the former will work with older PSR-7 compliant frameworks like Slim PHP v3.
+The latter will work with PSR-15 compliant frameworks like Zend Expressive and the former will work with older PSR-7 compliant frameworks like Slim PHP v3.

 ```php
 // Will generate a text/html response if JWT authentication fails.